What Australian Visa Do I Need to Study Abroad?

 To be eligible for a Student Visa, you must have been accepted into a registered course, provide proof of financial capacity to cover your living expenses, and meet health and character requirements.
 The duration of your visa will depend on the length of your course.

-Related Article: What to Pack for Study Abroad in Australia
+Related Article: How to Further Study in Australia

 2. Student Guardian Visa (Subclass 590)